Quantum erasing the memory of Wigner's friend: Results

 \subsection{Varying the context}

-We can expand this discussion by considering variations on the setting just described, in a way that ensures the validity of properties \ref{p:HI} and \ref{p:AII}.
-We have just described a ``super-measurement'' by Wigner, which affects all degrees of freedom, including the memories.
-We refer to this situation as Context 1.
-We may instead consider a contrasting scenario in which Wigner performs a more regular measurement, leaving the some degrees of freedom untouched.
+We can expand this discussion by considering variations on the setting just described, in a way that ensures the validity of properties \ref{p:HI} and \ref{p:AII} (and that \textoverline{F} behaves as an observer).
+Referring to the ``super-measurement'' by Wigner we have described in previous section as Context 1, we instead consider a contrasting scenario in which Wigner performs a regular measurement, leaving some degrees of freedom in the memory untouched.
 Without loss of generality, we identify these degrees of freedom with the photon wavefunction shape $s$.
-This new situation therefore corresponds to a modified measurement setup which is depicted in Fig.~\ref{f:setup}\textbf{c} and we call Context 2.
-The net effect of the setup is a simultaneous measurement of the polarization in the $D,A$ basis, and of the which-path basis:
+This new situation corresponds to a modified measurement setup (see Fig.~\ref{f:setup}\textbf{b}) that we call Context 2 whose net effect is a simultaneous measurement of the polarization in the $D,A$ basis, and of the path in basis:

-Note that this new measurement does not act on the shape space which plays the role of the memory of the which-path measurement.
 In the new measurement basis, the state $\ket{\Psi_2}$ reads:

 \begin{widetext}